-As a result, Kellogg’s, the second largest provider of cold cereal behind General Mills, laid off 2,000 workers last November, while General Mills reported a 2% drop in sales last year.
+As a result, Kellogg’s, the second largest provider of cold cereal behind General Mills, laid off 2,000 workers last November.
+While General Mills reported a 2% drop in sales last year.
 (Read about our process of predicting the success of marketing messages here).

-There are numerous reasons and we’ll start with the most obvious.
-Cold breakfast cereal just isn’t your only choice any more.
+And, cold breakfast cereal just isn’t the only choice.
 Yogurt, as mentioned above, is growing rapidly, having taken a 40% share of the US ready-to-eat breakfast market.

 Kashi’s attempt to get adults to eat cereal.

-They are most likely to eat cereal, but they are looking for food that is convenient, such has breakfast bars or even fast food.
+They are most likely to eat cereal.
+But, they look for food that is convenient.
+Breakfast bars and fast food.
 They snack.
-They don’t sit down to eat.
+And, we don’t sit down to eat.

 Before we get to that, let’s look at what the current breakfast cereal market is doing today.

 Cheerios brand holds the first and fifth spots.
 With Honey Nut Cheerios up top and regular Cheerios in fifth.
 Which, is actually a drop from 2015.

 However, Honey Nut’s sales continue to grow, up 4.5% in 2016, while sales of regular Cheerios declined 1.3%.